 For example, Target offers its REDcard members exclusive access to products before they are available to the general public.

 Pier 1 Imports sends emails to its My Pier 1 Rewards members inviting them to participate in member-only events like this Destination Style event.
 These localized events create customer experiences where the customer learns how to use the product and to interact with style experts.

 Always track your program’s participation and conduct both qualitative and quantitative research to find out what works and what does not work.
 That way, you can tailor the program to meet more of your customers’ needs.
-Qualitative research will help you see the big picture of your loyalty program’s success, while quantitative research will enable you to get more detailed insight and to quantify by customer segment what is most important to your customers.
+Qualitative research will help you see the big picture of your loyalty program’s success.
+In contrast, quantitative research will enable you to get more detailed insight and to quantify by customer segment what is most important to your customers.

 Updated May 15, 2020